 A process-based organization is one in which the focus is on horizontal processes that cut across organizational boundaries.
 Traditional organization structures consist of a range of functions operating semi-independently and each with its own, usually extended, management hierarchy.
 Functions acted as vertical 'chimneys' with boundaries between what they did and what happened next door.
-Continuity of work between functions and the coordination of activities was prejudiced.
+Continuity of work between functions and the coordination of activities were prejudiced.
 Attention was focused on vertical relationships and authority-based management - the 'command and control' structure.
 Horizontal processes received relatively little attention.
-It was, for example, not recognized that meeting the needs of customers by systems of order processing could only be carried out satisfactorily if the flow of work from sales through manufacturing to distribution were treated as a continuous process and not as three distinct parcels of activity.
+It was, for example, not recognized that meeting the needs of customers by systems of order processing could only be carried out satisfactorily if the flow of work from sales through manufacturing to distribution was treated as a continuous process and not as three distinct parcels of activity.
 Another horizontal process that drew attention to the need to reconsider how organizations should be structured was total quality.
 This is not a top-down system.
 It cuts across the boundaries separating organizational units to ensure that quality is built into the organization's products and services.
+Business process re-engineering exercises have also demonstrated the need for businesses to integrate functionally separated tasks into unified horizontal work processes.